 For individuals who are addicted to multiple substances, including tramadol, an inpatient treatment facility may be the best bet.
 Either way, it is important to know that you do not have to continue in your addiction – you can get the help that you need.
 You are not alone.

-If you still have questions about Ultram, or want set up a treatment consultation, feel free to contact us today.
+If you still have questions about Ultram or want to set up a treatment consultation, feel free to contact us today.

 Darren Hein.
 (2017, April).
 Tramadol vs. Hydrocodone.
 Retrieved from: http://www.healthline.com/health/pain-relief/tramadol-vs-hydrocodone#overview1

 SAMHSA.
 (2015, May).
 Emergency Department Visits for Adverse Reactions Involving the Pain Medication Tramadol.
 Retrieved from: https://www.samhsa.gov/data/sites/default/files/report_1965/ShortReport-1965.pdf

 U.S. National Library of Medicine.
 (2016).
 Tramadol.
 Retrieved from: https://medlineplus.gov/druginfo/meds/a695011.html#why